Seeed-Studio/wiki-documents/docs/Wio-Terminal-IO-Digital.md

 ### Using the Grove I2C Port as Digital Port

-The **Grove I2C port** can also be used as Digital Port on Rescreen:
+The **Grove I2C port** can also be used as Digital Port on Wio Terminal:

 ```cpp
 void setup() {